happy-game/gaussdb-node/packages/gaussdb-connection-string/README.md

 ### TCP Connections

-TCP connections to the Postgres server are indicated with `pg:` or `postgres:` schemes (in fact, any scheme but `socket:` is accepted).
+TCP connections to the GaussDB server are indicated with `gaussdb:` or `gauss:` schemes (in fact, any scheme but `socket:` is accepted).
 If username and password are included, they should be urlencoded.
 The database name, however, should *not* be urlencoded.